Passerina Press

 The film positive is exposed after the aquatint exposure.
 Exposure time for both steps on the Nuarc26-1KS, for my environment and workflow,is 40 units.

 Once I set the exposure time and flip the switch, I leave the room and let the exposure unit do its thing.
-I already get enough UV as a resident of Florida!
+As a former Florida resident, I have already gotten my own personal share of UV exposure!

 We used mirror-finished copper for our plates.
 Before use, they must be degreased with Comet, then splashed with an acetic acid and salt solution.
 This ensures contaminants that interfere with tissue lay-down are not present.